-Fireworks, cookouts, freedom and family and friends — sounds like a great way to celebrate America’s birthday.
+Fireworks, cookouts, freedom, and family and friends — sounds like a great way to celebrate America’s birthday.
 However, with the celebrations comes responsibility.
 There are a number of potential accidents that could occur during or after the Fourth of July parties, such as car and firework accidents.
 Whether you’re relaxing in the backyard or enjoying a local parade, remember to follow these safety tips for the Fourth of July.

-Consumer fireworks are not legal in all of states.
+Consumer fireworks are not legal in all states.
 Follow your local rules to determine if you can purchase and use consumer fireworks during your celebrations.
 While fireworks can be magical, but they can also be dangerous.
 If you purchase consumer fireworks for your celebrations, remember to always have a bucket or body of water close by in case the fireworks malfunction or misfire.
 Remember to never reignite fireworks if they malfunction — dispose of them properly!

 Your pets are a part of your family — you should keep them safe too!
-Avoid bringing your pets to crowded areas during fireworks shows as even the calmest of pets can become stressed, anxious and even aggressive with loud noises.
+Avoid bringing your pets to crowded areas during fireworks shows as even the calmest of pets can become stressed, anxious, and even aggressive with loud noises.
 Also, consider taking your pet out for some exercise during the day.
 A long run or a fun play session with other pets can help reduce stress and anxiety when the fireworks start at night.

 Never leave alcoholic beverages unattended where pets can reach them — most pets are curious and alcohol can potentially poison your furry friends.
 Always keep matches, lighter fluid, and fireworks away out of reach, too.
 If even unused, fireworks can pose a danger to animals as many contain potentially toxic substances.

 This summary is for general informational use only and may not include all relevant information.